pile-contributors/grouplistwidget/README.md

 -----------------

 Some functionality requires the use of an advanced delegate for items that are part of the list.
+Under this delegate the geometry of the items is constant (all items have same size).
+The delegate caches the elements defining the geometry and, thus, a delegate should only be used for a single view.